How does leadership impact employee engagement: Tips and survey questions to enhance your organizational leadership

 It is easy.
 All you have to do is, start listening to your employees and establish an employee-centered leadership that makes them feel comfortable and motivates them to put their best foot forward.
 But it's not as simple as it sounds, because how you listen to them and what you do after matters too.

 Imagine this, Gunther is a manager of a sales team.
 He often delegates hard-to-meet targets to his team since he believes that speed and efficiency of task completion are what will motivate his team to succeed quicker.
-However, he seldom takes his employees' feedback and as a result, is unaware of how his team is feeling about his approach.
+However, he seldom takes his employees' anonymous feedback and as a result, is unaware of how his team is feeling about his approach.

 Not-so-surprisingly, Gunther’s team sees high attrition rates.